Switzerland

 Switzerland has not enacted controlled foreign company regulations, hence undistributed income from foreign subsidiaries may not be taxable.

-Labor taxes – Employers and employees are required to make contributions to several social security insurance funds.
-If an employee is subject to the Swiss Social Security, both the employer and employee have to contribute a total of 8.02%-23.35% and 12.23%-15.23%, respectively.
+Labor taxes – Employers and employees are required to make a contribution to several social security insurance funds.
+If an employee is subject to the Swiss Security, both the employer and employee have to contribute a total of 8.02%-23.35% and 12.23%-15.23%, respectively.
 Each contribution may be capped to certain amounts.

 Tax credits and incentives – Withholding tax paid to treaty countries may be creditable, taxes paid on non-treaty countries may not be creditable but may be deductible.